Bone Grafting and Sinus Lifts in Dallas

 When needed, the doctor will add growth proteins to the graft site with a PRF (platelet rich fibrins) treatment.
 These growth proteins accelerate bone regeneration and prevent swelling and infection.

-When bone grafting is needed
+When bone grafting is needed for implants

 The doctor will place a bone graft to regenerate bone needed for tooth support, to build back the size and shape of the ridge supporting the teeth and to support the placement of dental implants.